BNS Umar Farooq (2019)

 BNS Umar Farooq (বানৌজা ওমর ফারুক) is a Type 053H3 frigate of the Bangladesh Navy.
 She has served in the Bangladesh Navy since 2020.
 The ship is named after the second Rashidun Caliph Omar.

 History

 The Type 053H3 frigate BNS Umar Farooq was previously known as Lianyungang (522) which served with the People's Liberation Army Navy (PLAN) in the East Sea Fleet.
 The ship was launched in October 1997 and commissioned to the PLAN in January 1998.
 On 5 August 2019, she was decommissioned to be sold to the Bangladesh Navy.
 The handover took place on 18 December 2019.
 The ship started the journey to her new home, Bangladesh, on 23 December 2019, reaching the Port of Mongla on 9 January 2020.
 The Bangladesh Navy commissioned her at Chittagong on 5 November 2020.

-BNS Umar Farooq participated in Exercise Milan-2022, a multilateral exercise hosted by Indian Navy, held on 25 February to 4 March 2022 at Visakhapatnam.
+BNS Umar Farooq participated in Exercise Milan-2022, a multilateral exercise hosted by Indian Navy, held from 25 February to 4 March 2022 at Visakhapatnam.
 She left home to take part in the exercise on 22 February 2022.
 The ship returned to Chattogram on 6 March 2022.